What is a Live Source?

 Depending on the source type, some fields may not be displayed.

 - Account.
-Select the appropriate Ravnur Media Services (RMS) account.
-By default, the RMS account records Video on Demand (VOD), which is automatically added as a media file to the Videos section.
+Select the appropriate account.
+By default, both RMS and MUX accounts records Video on Demand (VOD), which is automatically added as a media file to the Videos section.

 If you need to disable VOD recording or plan to stream from different geographic regions (e.g., East Coast and West Coast), contact Ravnur Support to request a dedicated RMS account.